 Mentors offer a welcoming environment and support to students new to UC.
-They also represent and promote the student experience at UC to high school groups, potential students and their parents.

 Hours involved in the activity

 Every 12 hours of participation in an activity is equal to one intersection point (12 hours = 1 intersection point).

 For this activity you can claim a maximum of 1 learning and development outcome.

 Student Experience Team